-New Scent Rescue Shelter was started in 2015, 8th of June.
+In response to God’s calling to rescue and aid in the healing of rape victims, and to the need in the society, New Scent Rescue Shelter was started in 2015, 8th of June by Flora Mwikali.
 This day saw eleven (11) girls, with seven (7) of them getting to school for the first time in their lives, while the others had dropped out of school.
-On 8th of July the girls were fully taken in after discovering that, though we had tried to make some arrangements, they were not taken care of and went back to the streets for abuse and fending for self from the dust bins.
-I had watched these girls in the streets for about a year and noticed no one took care of them.
-They were being sexually used by different men and sort of trafficked.
+On 8th of July the girls were fully taken in after discovering that though we had tried to talk to some of their mothers, they were not taken care of and went back to the streets for abuse and fending for self.

 1. To restore dignity, honor, self-worth, livelihood and a measure of normalcy to women who have suffered rape and sexual assault as a form of gender-based violence in Kenya, East, and Central African region.

 2. To assist in psycho-social healing and endeavor to restore dignity, honor, self-worth and a measure of normalcy to women infected with HIV/AIDs resulting from rape, sexual assault and abuse of drugs in the Kenya, East and Central African region.

 3. To aid in the biopsychosocial-spiritual support aimed at treating and rehabilitating women alcoholics and drug abusers in the Kenya, East and Central African region so as to ensure restoration of their dignity, honor, self-worth and a measure of normalcy.